4th Empowering Women in Organic Chemistry Europe Conference

 - Researcher development and travel grant: https://www.rsc.org/prizes-funding/funding/find-funding/researcher-development-travel-grant/

-- Grants for carers (to cover costs of attending a scientific meeting): https://www.rsc.org/prizes-funding/funding/find-funding/grants-for-carers/
+- Grants for carers (to cover any additional costs you incur, paying for care that you usually provide while attending the conference): https://www.rsc.org/prizes-funding/funding/find-funding/grants-for-carers/

 Speaking as a male attendee I think this conference is fantastic.
 Being in a women's conference really made me understand how difficult it is to speak out when the whole room is dominated by the opposite sex, and I think more men should acknowledge the difficulty they face on a day to day basis.
 I am incredibly impressed by the high quality work presented by the poster presenters and speakers, there is no question that I will be attending the next EWOC conference!